quasarframework/quasar/docs/src/pages/quasar-cli-webpack/quick-start.md

 desc: Get up and developing a Quasar app in less than 3 minutes.
 ---

-It takes three steps and in a couple of minute, you are off a running with a full-fledged Vue app, built with state-of-the-art best practices via Quasar's CLI.
+It takes three steps and in a couple of minutes, you are off a running with a full-fledged Vue app, built with state-of-the-art best practices via Quasar's CLI.

 ::: tip
 If you are a more advanced Vue developer, we invite you to start off with the [CLI Installation instructions](/quasar-cli/installation) or [decide between other means of using Quasar](/start/pick-quasar-flavour).